yosephdev/mastery-hub/README.md

 This project uses [Stripe](https://stripe.com) to handle the ecommerce payments.

-Once you've created a Stripe account and logged-in, follow these series of steps to get your project connected.
+Once you've created a Stripe account and logged in, follow these series of steps to get your project connected.

 - From your Stripe dashboard, click to expand the "Get your test API keys".
 - You'll have two keys here: